apt105/Meshtastic/website/docs/overview.md

 ## IMPORTANT DISCLAIMERS AND FAQ

-For a listing of currently missing features and a FAQ click [here](device/faq).
+For a listing of currently missing features and a FAQ click here (device/faq).